Abolfazl Abbasi

 Abolfazl Abbasi (born 12 February 2005) is an Iranian Taekwondo athlete.
 He won a gold medal at the 2022 World Taekwondo Junior Championships in the Men's +78 kg weight class.

+Personal life

+In April 2024, Abbasi immigrated to Germany.

+On 19 January 2026, after fellow taekwondo practitioners Amir Mohammad Karami and Shayan Shekari were killed during the 2025–2026 Iranian protests, Abbasi posted pictures of them on his Instagram and saying: "Your path undoubtedly continues; your souls rest in peace, heroes of the homeland".